captn3m0/codechef/_problems/medium/TAEDITOR.md

 "**? i len**": Print the sub-string of length **len** starting at position **i**'th of **S**.

 At the beginning, the editor holds an empty string.
-There will be **Q** queries of the two types described above./>/>/>
+There will be **Q** queries of the two types described above.

 ### Input